msymonds/asr_pipeline_exercise/README.md

 Tips:
-sounddevice defaults to your defaul communications devices to record/playback To check what those defaults are, use
+sounddevice defaults to your default communications devices to record/playback To check what those defaults are, use

 python -m sounddevice